 ⇒ Related Read: What Children Need For A Holistic Brain Development

 Heart to heart

 Why do parents need to sit in with their children, even when they are independent and capable of learning on their own?
-Jacqueline, who has 12 years of teaching experience under her belt, shares that the right-brain training methodology adopted by the centre, comes from the ideologoy of education of the heart.
+Jacqueline, who has 12 years of teaching experience under her belt, shares that the right-brain training methodology adopted by the centre comes from the ideology of education of the heart.

 Developing body, heart and mind

 There are over 20 activities conducted in a single Happy Train class.
 To a normal bystander, the back-to-back activities in one sitting might seem overwhelming.
 However, tempo and rhythm are very important to keep the lesson stimulating and effective.
 This is because the right brain processes a large amount of information at a very high speed, says Jacqueline.

 Children also absorb and learn the most during their ‘input’ stage.
 “This stage occurs when they are one to two years of age.
 In fact, children have the ability to discern and differentiate many things.
 For example, they are able to notice different tunes and tones at a young age.”
 From three years and above, which is the ‘output’ stage, they start to show signs as they begin to verbalise their thoughts and communicate.

 First-time parents Alvin Choo and Angie Koh were clueless when it came to engaging with their girl Audrey.
 They enrolled her in the programme when she was just 10-months old and saw how she progressed over the years.

 “Audrey has developed an inquisitive character and challenges her teachers with her “whys”.
 She impressed us when she was able to easily recite the biblical verses we taught her, without any prompting or help.
 The programme has not only benefited her, but us parents too!
 We picked up the catchy songs sang in class and have fun singing it together at home.
 It is truly a place where learning takes place in a fun and encouraging environment.”